Power over Ethernet Extenders - Technology Explained

 What is Power over Ethernet?

-Power over Ethernet (PoE) allows for installation of network devices including outside equipment without having to connect to AC power.
-PoE technology passes electric power and data over regular Cat5e (or better) network cable, which allows power to be delivered to remote areas without the need to install additional electrical infrastructure such as power outlets for every edge device.
+Power over Ethernet (PoE) enables the installation of network devices, including outdoor equipment, without the need for AC power connection.
+PoE technology transmits electric power and data over standard Cat5e (or better) network cable, eliminating the requirement for additional electrical infrastructure such as power outlets for each edge device in remote areas.

 Read more about Power over Ethernet (PoE) here.